RetroAchievements/docs/docs/general/faq.md

 Once you do, your achievements will be synced.

 If you close your emulator before your achievements save, you must submit a [manual unlock](#how-do-i-request-a-manual-unlock).
-If you have a screenshot or recording of you earning the achievement, this is usually sufficient evidence.
+If you have a screenshot or recording of you earning the achievement, this is usually sufficient evidence, so be sure to take a screenshot of your achievements if you notice you are offline and are unable to reconnect.
+Please do not make a ticket if you earned the achievement, follow the manual unlock process.

 ---